 Invivo Wines has become the first company in New Zealand to raise the maximum amount allowed through an equity crowdfunding campaign.

-The Auckland-based wine company hit the $2 million limit yesterday morning, with two weeks of the offer left to run.
+The Auckland-based wine company hit the $2 million limit at 10am this morning, with two weeks of the offer left to run.

 Co-founder Tim Lightbourne said 439 new shareholders had invested in the company through the campaign, run on the Snowball Effect crowdfunding platform.